-These calculations use cash flow projections based on financial budgets approved by board of directors covering a five-year period with the following key assumptions:
+These calculations use cash flow projections based on financial budgets approved by management covering a five-year period with the following key assumptions:

+2023 2022

-2022 % 2021 %
+% %

 Revenue growth rate 2.0 2.0

 Terminal growth rate 2.0 2.0

-Earnings before interest and tax ("EBIT") margin rate 5.6 6.3
+Earnings before interest and tax ("EBIT") margin rate 5.0 5.6

-Pre-tax discount rate 16.5 13.8
+Pre-tax discount rate 14.4 16.5

 The recoverable amount was estimated to be higher than the carrying value of the remote control products cash-generating unit.
-Accordingly, no impairment of goodwill is recognised for the financial year ended 31 December 2022 and 2021.
+Accordingly, no impairment of goodwill is recognised for the financial years ended 31 December 2023 and 2022.

-Assumptions were used in the value in use calculation of the remote control products cash-generating unit for 31 December 2022 and 31 December 2021.
+Assumptions were used in the value in use calculation of the remote control products cash-generating unit for 31 December 2023 and 31 December 2022.
 The following describes each key assumption on which management has based its cash flow projections to undertake impairment assessment of goodwill: